 Chapter 2 lists applicable and reference documents.
 Chapter 3 gives relevant terms and definitions.
 Chapter 4 introduces the SO2CBR product, data quality requirements and validation challenges.
-The actual data comparison is presented in chapters 5 & 6.
-Conclusions are given in Chapter 7.
+The actual data comparison is presented in chapters 5,6 & 7.
+Compared to the processor version 01.00.00, the algorithm changes in v02.00.00 are mostly for specific conditions, namely largely volcanic eruptions, and observations at high latitudes.
+These are covered by Chapter 7.
+Results in Chapters 5 and 6 are based on SO2CBR version 01.00.00 (but the findings are valid for version 02.00.00 as well).
+Conclusions are given in Chapter 8.